roryharder/roryharder.github.io/index.md

 * [A paper on the formal semantics of demonstratives and definite descriptions].
 Revised and resubmitted.
 * <q>Mindreading De Dicto and De Re.</q> Manuscript in preparation.
 * <q>Bishops and Uniqueness</q> (with Lukas Lewerentz).
 Manuscript in preparation.
-* <q>Inisinuation, Common Ground, and the Institution of Conversation.</q> Manuscript in Preparation.
+* <q>Insinuation, Common Ground, and the Institution of Conversation.</q> Manuscript in Preparation.

 # Teaching